damurashov/stln/README.md

 ### Process

-Set environment library to the downloaded toolchain
+Set environment path so it includes the downloaded toolchain

 ```bash
 export PATH=<PATH-TO-GCC>:$PATH